BabakBar/BabakBar/README.md

 ### Hey there <a href="https://babakbar.github.io/"></a>

-- 🔭 &nbsp;I’m currently working on Deep Learning projects.
+- 🔭 &nbsp;I’m currently working on Industrial AI & Deep learning.
-- 🌱 &nbsp;I’m currently learning about C# & .Net Frameworks.
+- 🌱 &nbsp;I’m currently learning about C# & .Net Frameworks for web & desktop applications.
-- 💼 &nbsp;My current side gig is about use of computer vision in manufacturing industries :wink:
+- 💼 &nbsp;My current side gig is about the use of computer vision in manufacturing industries :wink:
-- 💬 &nbsp;Ask me about anything related to R/Python or Data Science, Machine Learning & Business Intelligence.
+- 💬 &nbsp;Ask me about anything related to AI, R/Python or Data Science, Machine Learning & Business Intelligence.
 - ⚡ &nbsp;Fun facts: 1.
 I'm a Otaku 2.
 Familiy & friends call me Sia!

 🔗 &nbsp;**Connect with me**